foster95/kytchentable/README.md

 * Gemini AI as a prompt to create content for menus
 * Google Fonts for web fonts
 * Coolors for colour palette generation
+* Our Own Thing's Font Pairing website for typography